AlexanderKud/Address_Decode/README.md

 # Notes
-- For BCH addresses, the `00` prefix of `hash160` has been correctly removed, extracting only the valid `hash160`.
+- For BCH addresses, the `00` prefix of `hash160` is correctly removed, and only the valid `hash160` is extracted.
-- For SegWit and Hex-encoded addresses, `hash160` has been correctly extracted.
+- For Segwit and hex-encoded addresses, the `hash160` is correctly extracted.
-- For ETH addresses, only the `0x` prefix is removed, retaining the subsequent values for use in other programs.
+- For ETH addresses, only the `0x` prefix is ​​removed, and the subsequent value is preserved for use by other programs.

 # Dependencies

-- **C Standard Library**: Used for basic input/output, string processing, and memory management.
-- **POSIX Thread Library (`pthreads`)**: Used to implement multithreaded parallel processing.
-- **Custom Decoding Functions**:
-  - `segwit_addr_decode`: Used to decode SegWit addresses (Bech32 format).
-  - `base58_decode_nocheck`: Used to decode Base58 addresses, skipping checksum verification.
+None.
+You can compile as long as you download the compiler.

 # License
-This project is licensed under the MIT License.
+This project uses the MIT license.
 See the [LICENSE](LICENSE) file for details.

-# Contributing
-Contributions are welcome!
-Please follow the steps below to participate:
+# Contributions Assist in creation Thanks

+ChatGPT, Gemini, deepseek.

 # Sponsorship
-If this project has been helpful to you, please consider sponsoring.
-It is the greatest support for me, and I am deeply grateful.
+If this project is helpful to you, please consider sponsoring.
+This is the greatest support I can give, and I am deeply grateful.
 Thank you.

 - **BTC**: bc1qt3nh2e6gjsfkfacnkglt5uqghzvlrr6jahyj2k
 - **ETH**: 0xD6503e5994bF46052338a9286Bc43bC1c3811Fa1